BorisLikharev/WordPress-Custom-REST-API-URL-Prefix/README.md

 Another option is to upload it to **'mu-plugins'** folder, which is a good idea for this kind of functionality.

-You can configure the plugin settings under the 'Settings' menu.
+You can configure the plugin options under the 'Settings' menu.